 - Builds trust- Consistency in verbal and nonverbal message goes a long way

-- Lets people know where the boundaries are- Ineffective communication styles given contradictory signals so people aren’t sure what is acceptable
+- Lets people know where the boundaries are- Ineffective communication styles give contradictory signals so people aren’t sure what is acceptable

-- Charisma is over-rated- Motivational speeches do have their place but substance is what you’re team is looking for.
-Be yourself and give a complete message
+- Charisma is over-rated- Be yourself and give a complete message.
+Motivational speeches do have their place but substance is what your team is looking for.

 - Paying attention for better listening- It is remarkable what stopping and paying attention, even for 15 seconds, can do to prevent misunderstandings and unnecessary clarifications

 - Know clearly what your message is- There is a time and place for chitchat.
 When you want people to know where the business is going next, how to solve or prevent problems or get tasks done, state clearly what you want people to hear.